Joint Discrete Antenna Positioning and Beamforming Optimization in Movable Antenna Enabled Full-Duplex ISAC Networks: Numerical Results

-Fig. 2 describes the relationship between the sensing SINR constraint and transmit power at the FD-DFRC-BS with different types of antennas.
-In summary, with a higher minimum necessary sensing SINR, the FD-DFRC-BS expends additional transmit power to fulfill the more rigorous service quality standards expected by the users.
-In addition, we can observe that within the given range, the fixed linear antenna array, due to suboptimal spatial degrees of freedom, requires more transmit power compared to the MA.
+{Fig. 3 describes the relationship between transmit power and the sensing SINR constraint at the FD-DFRC-BS with different types of antennas.} In summary, with a higher minimum necessary sensing SINR, the FD-DFRC-BS expends additional transmit power to fulfill the more rigorous service quality standards expected by the users.
+In addition, we can observe that within the given range, the fixed linear antenna array, due to suboptimal spatial {DoF}, requires more transmit power compared to the MA.
+It can be observed that compared with traditional fixed antennas, the MA has a gain of no less than 4.3 W, and the maximum gain of 52.4 W is shown in Fig. 3.
 Random1 and Random2 are two non-overlapping positions randomly selected from 9 candidate locations, which may lead to poorer channels.
 Consequently, they need to consume higher transmit power to meet the same sensing requirements.
-In general, as the sensing SINR increases, the MA-enabled ISAC, due to its superior spatial degrees of freedom, performs better in minimizing transmit power.
+In general, as the sensing SINR increases, the MA-enabled ISAC, due to its superior spatial {DoF}, performs better in minimizing transmit power.

-Fig. 3 describes the relationship between the downlink user communication SINR constraint and transmit power at the FD-DFRC-BS with different antenna configurations.
-Overall, as the downlink user communication SINR constraint increases, the FD-DFRC-BS consumes more transmit power to meet the stricter quality of service requirements of the users.
-Additionally, we can observe that within the given range, the fixed linear antenna array, due to suboptimal spatial degrees of freedom, requires more transmit power compared to the MA, and the transmit power consumption varies significantly with the increase of the downlink user communication SINR constraint.
-Random1 and Random2 are two non-overlapping positions randomly selected from 9 candidate locations, which may lead to more random channel quality.
+{Fig. 4 describes the relationship between transmit power and the downlink user communication SINR constraint at the FD-DFRC-BS with different antenna configurations.} Overall, as the downlink user communication SINR constraint increases, the FD-DFRC-BS consumes more transmit power to meet the stricter quality of service requirements of the users.
+Additionally, we can observe that within the given range, the fixed linear antenna array, due to suboptimal spatial {DoF}, requires more transmit power compared to the MA, and the transmit power consumption varies significantly with the increase of the downlink user communication SINR constraint.
+It can be observed that, compared with traditional fixed antennas, MA has a gain of no less than 15.9 W. Random1 and Random2 are two non-overlapping positions randomly selected from 9 candidate locations, which may lead to more random channel quality.
 Therefore, compared to the MA, they need to consume higher transmit power to meet the same downlink user communication requirements.